From this article you will learn:

-After capturing data within the Rossum app, the final step is getting data out of the system for further processing.
+After receiving captured data within the Rossum app, the final step is getting data out of the system for further processing.
 There are several data formats Rossum supports – XLSX, CSV, XML or JSON.
-While XML and JSON are important for programmers and integrators working on automatic integration in other workflows, anyone can work with XLSX and CSV files, which are essentially a spreadsheet format.

-When trying to get the captured data in the app, the data can be downloaded from both Confirmed and Exported tab, depending on your workflow and needs.
-Moreover, you can filter the desired documents by several parameters which will be described further in the article.
+You can download the data captured in the app from the Confirmed and Exported tabs.
+It all depends on your workflow and needs.
+You can also filter the documents by various parameters, which we will discuss later in the article.

-Using the Confirmed tab will be helpful if you need to accumulate the documents reviewed within f.e. the last month.
-Hitting the “Export” button on this tab would download the captured data in the selected format.
-At the same time, the documents in the app would be switched to the “Exported” tab since Rossum is assuming the data was successfully moved the data to the target system (ERP, AP, etc.).
+Using the Confirmed tab is helpful if you want to accumulate the documents that have been reviewed, for example, in the last month.
+You can download the captured data in the selected format by clicking the Export button on this tab.
+At the same time, the documents in the app would switch to the “Exported” tab, as Rossum assumes that the data has been successfully moved to the target system (ERP, AP, etc.).

-The easiest option for viewing the captured data is to download the XLSX format and open the file in Microsoft Excel or Google Sheets.
+The easiest option for viewing the captured data is downloading the XLSX format and opening the file in Microsoft Excel or Google Sheets.

 CSV stands for “Comma-Separated Values” and can be opened in your favorite spreadsheet tools like Microsoft Excel or Google Sheets.
 Unfortunately, each tool interprets CSV files a little separately, therefore the most reliable approach to open the file is to:

-- Check the detailed import settings and make sure that “,” (comma) is selected as the column separator rather than for example “;” (semicolon) or TAB.
+- Review the detailed import settings and ensure that “,” (comma) is selected as the column separator rather than “;” (semicolon) or TAB.

-In the spreadsheet, each line item is represented by one row.
-If your documents don’t have line items, the document will only have one row of data.
+Each line item in the spreadsheet has its own row.
+There will be only one row of data if your documents do not contain line items.
 Header field values are repeated for each line item row for the same document.
-This way you can group rows that belong to one document easily.
+This allows you to quickly group rows that belong to the same document.

 There are situations when you would like to view only data from a single document.
 In that case, checking the box next to the document and clicking on the “Export” or “Download all” icon would do the work.

-Sometimes you may need to download documents based on a time range.
-The specific use case could be one of the following:
+You may occasionally need to download documents from a specific timeframe.
+The specific use case might be one of the following:

-- Need to investigate documents exported in a given time range
+- You need to investigate documents that were exported during a given period.

-- Exporting data monthly to the AP system
+- You need to export data monthly to the AP system.

-At Rossum, we are ready for such filtering needs.
-Just use the date range filter that is accessible by clicking on the calendar icon.
+Such filtering requirements are not a problem for Rossum.
+You can access and use the date range filter by clicking on the calendar icon.

-- Received at – arrival time in Rossum
+- Received at – the time of arrival in Rossum.

-- Modified at – the time of last modification
+- Modified at – the time of the most recent change.

-- Confirmed at – time when the document was confirmed
+- Confirmed at – the date and time the document was confirmed.

-- Exported at – time when the document was exported
+- Exported at – the date and time the document was exported.